bvr/bvr.github.io/_posts/2010-10-13-error-like-printf.md

 ---
 layout: post
 title: Error like printf
+perex: >
+    Sometimes it is handy to have single function to quit application with an error message.
+Even better when it accepts <code>printf</code> formatting.
 category: [C]
 tags:
     - printf
     - C
     - exit
 ---
-Sometimes it is handy to have single function to quit application with an error message.
-Even better when it accepts *printf* formatting.

 Fortunately it is easy to implement with *stdarg* library and *vfprintf* function of *stdio*.